-‘House of Cards’ Season 5: 2017 Release Date, Will Trump Influence The Plot?
+‘House Of Cards’ Season 5: 2017 Release Date, Will Trump Influence The Plot?

 With a release date at the end of May, Season 5 is coming much later than the previous seasons of Netflix’s longest running original series.
 Some fans suspect that the delayed release date is due to House of Cards being influenced by Trump.

-During a Kevin Spacey interview with Today, saif Frank Underwood will get behind Trump to shove him in the right direction.
+During a Kevin Spacey interview with Today, Frank Underwood will get behind Trump to shove him in the right direction.
 Spacey doesn’t believe Democrat Frank Underwood will endorse Trump.

 I literally can't wait!
 I want @HouseofCards Season 5 NOW #Netflix! ???? pic.twitter.com/m5djc96TbH